inspec/inspec-aws/docs/resources/aws_cloudformation_stack.md

 Use the `aws_cloudformation_stack` InSpec audit resource to test properties of a single AWS Cloud Formation Stack.

+The `AWS::CloudFormation::Stack` resource nests a stack as a resource in a top-level template.

 ## Syntax

 Ensure that a cloud formation stack exists